What Happens To Your Body When You Give Up Dairy

 Your skin will clear up

 Instead of buying expensive products, the simple act of giving up dairy may quell skin flare-ups.
 Many dermatologists also recommend going dairy-free as a first course of action against skin conditions such as acne and eczema.
 Many of our test panelists reported an improved complexion as one of incredible side benefits of the Zero Belly plan.
 “It’s easy to stick with and makes sense,” said Jennie Joshi, who lost 11 pounds and 2 inches off her waist.
 “And the added benefits: flawless skin, less bloating and more energy!”
-Speaking of rewiring your body, don't miss these essentiial 9 Foods That Shut Off Your Hunger Hormones—Fast!
+Speaking of rewiring your body, don't miss these essential 32 Foods That Turn Off the Stress Hormone That's Making You Fat!

 You'll strengthen your bones

 What?
 Wait a minute: Isn’t drinking milk the best way to get bone-strengthening calcium?
 Not according to a 2014 study in the British Medical Journal.
 Researchers found that the more milk people drank, the more likely they were to suffer hip fractures.
 (Yogurt did have some protective powers, however; that may be because much of the lactose in yogurt is destroyed by the bacteria that ferments it, or because of the protective properties of the bacteria itself.)